sunex99/mobik-automation-challenge/README.md

 - Used `ansible_local` provisioning so Ansible runs inside the VM.
 - Defined an inventory file (`ansible/hosts.ini`) to target the VM locally.

+These contributions were integral to automating the provisioning process and ensuring a robust and repeatable setup.

 ### Provisioning the VM